Learning: E-learning and augmented learning

 In his theory of transactional distance, Moore (1993) contented that structure and interaction or dialogue bridge the gap in understanding and communication that is created by geographical distances (known as transactional distance).

 Rote learning

 Rote learning is memorizing information so that it can be recalled by the learner exactly the way it was read or heard.
 The major technique used for rote learning is learning by repetition, based on the idea that a learner can recall the material exactly (but not its meaning) if the information is repeatedly processed.
 Rote learning is used in diverse areas, from mathematics to music to religion.
-Although it has been criticized by some educators, rote learning is a necessary precursor to meaningful learning.

 Meaningful learning

 Meaningful learning is the concept that learned knowledge (e.g., a fact) is fully understood to the extent that it relates to other knowledge.
 To this end, meaningful learning contrasts with rote learning in which information is acquired without regard to understanding.
 Meaningful learning, on the other hand, implies there is a comprehensive knowledge of the context of the facts learned.